input-output-hk/marlowe/response-to-audit-report.md

 >
 > Money preservation is a property stated with an equality.
 The left hand side is the sum of the deposits done by a list of transactions.
 The right hand side of the equality is the sum of all the payments done in the same list of transactions.
 Each sum, in turn, is represented as a single integer which aggregates the amounts of the various payments and deposits, irrespective of what currencies correspond to these amounts.

 To address this, a new `MultiAssets.thy` theory was created.
 This theory defines a new type that ties together the number of tokens and the type of token, and it implements some type classes to be able to work with normal addition and substraction.
-Also the MoneyPreservation was refactored into AssetsPreservation, addressing issue 2.1.4 among others.
+Also, the MoneyPreservation was refactored into AssetsPreservation, addressing issue 2.1.4 among others.

-These changes can be found on [PR-161](https://github.com/input-output-hk/marlowe/pull/161)
+These changes can be found in [PR-161](https://github.com/input-output-hk/marlowe/pull/161)

 ### 2.1.5 Insufficient documentation of Money preservation *(Severity: Medium)*